christopher-hakkaart/nextflow/docs/troubleshooting/cache-failures.md

 - {ref}`Race condition on a global variable <cache-failure-race-condition>`
 - {ref}`Non-deterministic process inputs <cache-failure-nondeterministic>`

-These cache failure causes and solutions to resolve them are described in detail below.
+The causes of these cache failure and solutions to resolve them are described in detail below.

 (cache-failure-resume)=